 One great use of our MemberPress membership software is to launch an online course.
-MemberPress has got to be the best WordPress membership plugin to protect your course materials and build a space for your course attendees to download important information, receive updates, and even interact with one another (especially since MemberPress can be used in conjunction plugins like BBPress and WPCourseware).
+With MemberPress Courses built right in, MemberPress is the best WordPress membership plugin to protect your course materials and build a space for your course attendees to download important information, receive updates, and even interact with one another.

-So for today’s post I’d like to share my top 5 tips for launching your own online course:
+So in this post, we'll share our top five tips for launching your own online course.

 1. Build a team